milasudril/happychords/README.md

 happychords
 ===========

-A software synthesizer for producing by "Rosa Hellikopter" and other fast-paced dance tracks.
+This is a software synthesizer for producing hooks like the one found in "Rosa Hellikopter" and other fast-paced dance tracks.
+It can also produce rock organ sounds or sweeping pads.